Frank Bournois: Academic records

 After a professional start as an HR officer at Rhône-Poulenc, a professor of strategic Human resource management at ESC Lyon Business School then at IAE de Lyon (University of Lyon III), a senior lecturer (1993) then professor (1995) of international management.
 Visiting professor in several universities (Oxford, Cranfield School of Management, Utah, Liverpool).
-Between 2013 and 2014, he was a visiting scholar at Princeton University in collaboration with Prof. :fr:Ezra Suleiman, IBM Professor in International Studies.
+Between 2013 and 2014, he was a visiting scholar at Princeton University in collaboration with Prof. Ezra Suleiman, IBM Professor in International Studies.

 He was appointed professor of management in 1995 at the University of Lyon III then at the Panthéon-Assas University in 1997.
 In 1996 he succeeded as director of at University of Lyon III.